Batch Data Sources

 • date_created_column: Used to filter the data by the batch's start time/end time. date_created_column must be present in the database.
 This column must hold the timestamp which represents each records time.

-Registering a new data source
+Registering new data sources

 Additionally, Batch data sources support the following validation function: